 The Collins loop connects to the other three loops via Collins Avenue.
 This makes connection easy to jump on and off between destinations with this free trolley.

-There’s a separate Miami trolley system in the city of Miami, Coral Gables, and Miami Gardens.
+A separate Miami trolley system exists in Miami, Coral Gables, and Miami Gardens.
 The Miami Gardens trolley bus stops at Hard Rock Stadium, home of the Miami Dolphins and the Miami Open tennis tournament.

 Water Taxi Miami